Mickey's Halloween Party

 Guests are encouraged to dress in costumes, including adults and those over the age of nine years who are normally prohibited from doing so.
 However, guests dressed as a Disney Character (like Mickey Mouse) are not allowed to have their pictures taken with other guests or sign autographs.
 Events include trick-or-treating; meet and greets with Disney Princesses, Mickey and Minnie in Halloween costumes and Disney villains; coloring activities for younger guests; and dance parties.
 For the activities starting in 2010, Disneyland's Halloween Time events - such as Haunted Mansion Holiday, Space Mountain's "Ghost Galaxy" layout and the Halloween themed fireworks show, called "Halloween Screams", featuring the voice of Chris Sarandon as Jack Skellington from The Nightmare Before Christmas - were added into the mix.

-All Disney Parks closed indefinitely in March 2020 in response to the COVID-19 pandemic.
+All Disney Parks closed temporarily in March 2020 in response to the COVID-19 pandemic.
 With theme parks closed through the end of 2020 in California caused by two stay-at-home orders issued by California Governor Gavin Newsom, Oogie Boogie Bash was cancelled for 2020.